-1. The following fees shall be retained in full by the Administration which has collected them:-
+- 1. The following fees shall be retained in full by the Administration which has collected them:- - (a) the fee for Advice of Delivery referred to in article 10; - (b) the enquiry fee referred to in Article 17, Section 1.

-- (a) the fee for Advice of Delivery referred to in Article 10; - (b) the enquiry fee referred to in Article 17, Section 1; - 2.
-The fee for delivery to the Customs and clearance through the Customs referred to in Article 6 and the warehousing charges referred to in Article 8 shall be retained by the Administration of the country of destination.
+2. The fee for delivery to the Customs and clearance through the Customs referred to in Article 6 shall be retained by the Administration of the country of destination.